ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why did the software engineer go broke?
-Because he lost his domain in a cyber attack!
+Because he lost all his cache!

-2. Why was the computer cold?
-It left its Windows open!
+2. Why did the cyber security specialist bring a ladder to work?
+Because they heard the system had a lot of firewalls!
 3. Why do programmers prefer dark mode?
 Because light attracts bugs!

-4. Why did the scarecrow become a cybersecurity expert?
-Because he was outstanding in his field of web security!
+4. Why did the software engineer always bring a pen and paper to the beach?
+Because they wanted to write some sand-boxing code!

 [
-Mon Nov  6 01:10:48 UTC 2023
+Tue Nov  7 01:09:36 UTC 2023
  ]